jnpoJuwan/Just-a-bot/README.md

 <img alt="Just a bot... avatar" align="right" src="https://i.imgur.com/fBbNmfg.png" width=30%/>

-This bot is only meant to work only in servers of Just a chat... and Just a mess... members.
+This bot is only meant to work only in servers of Just a mess... members.
 Code here serves for transparency.

 I would prefer if you don't run an instance of my bot, instead use the